ArthurDotSaito/ArthurDotSaito/README.md

 <h1 align="center">Keep Moving Forward</h1>

 # Hello There :wave:
 Hey there!
 I'm Arthur Saito, your friendly software developer with a knack for engineering (I'm a mechanical engineer!).
 I'm constantly immersed in exciting projects, juggling a few lines of code.
 My specialty?
-Web development (FullStack) in Typescript and Node, where I whip up stunning websites using all the cool frameworks like React, Express, Next and a bunch of others that make me do a happy dance.
+Web development (FullStack) in Typescript and Node, where I whip up stunning websites using all the cool frameworks like React, Express, Next and a bunch of others.
 I also have a soft spot for Natural Language Processing with TensorFlow, delving into the mesmerizing realm of machine communication.
 And when I'm feeling adventurous, I take the plunge into the captivating world of Interactive Graphics using openGL.
 Whether it's coding or conjuring digital enchantment, I am your trusted partner in this exciting digital realm.

 # Quick Overview